steve315/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. 2-groups - prints all groups the user is currently part of
 4. 3-new_owner - changes the owner of file hello to the user betty
 5. 4-empty - creates an empty file called hello
+6. 5-execute - adds executive permissions to the own of the file hello
+7. 6-multiple_permissions - adds execute permission to the owner and the group owne	r, and read permission to other users, to the file hello